jonathanlepse/sample_projects/README.md

-These projects were created for fun or to practice a new conccept.
+These projects were created for fun or to practice a new concept.

 Feel free to edit, critique, improve, whatever.